Aneurin/KillLog/readme.txt

   * corrected data loading errors for non English localizations
   * sort by name now displays class (elite) instead of kill count and header displays number of unique creeps fought
-  * I might have rested xp there now for diffe ent localizations.
+  * I might have rested xp there now for different localizations.
   * Added some debugging information about matching crits...
 I hope this will allow me to get that functioning correctly.
   * cleaned up code for counting trivial kills and what creep killed you